Neatink/Neatink/README.md

 <p align="left">Backend developer on Python.
 Write projects on Django and Fastapi,also make small auxiliary utilities, such as:

 [AutoCalculate](https://github.com/Neatink/AutoCalculate) and
-[DiscordAutoSender](https://github.com/Neatink/DiscordAutoSender).
-I'm studying Python from 2021 year.
-I am currently taking the Python Pro Advanced Logic course.</p>
+[DiscordAutoSender](https://github.com/Neatink/DiscordAutoSender) I've been learning Python since 2021. in december 2025 i finished the Python Pro Advanced Logic course.</p>

 ###
 <details>